top of page

 Q. So besides extra features, is there a primary characteristic distinguishing Topps® products?

 Yes.
 With each of our products, we utilize chemistry which modifies very slowly during weathering including UV exposure.
-Because our products are used in such varied climates from Middle East deserts, application on the Antarctic, the tropics of Asia and Africa…to every imaginable climate in between… we know we must be able to withstand greater conditions and provide a realistic and cost effective option where ever product is used.
-Consequently, even the acrylic basis of our TS Commercial WB is selected from among the thousands available, specifically for rooftop weathering, even when cheaper acrylic resins are available.
+Because our products are used in such varied climates from Middle East deserts, application on the Antarctic, the tropics of Asia and Africa…to every imaginable climate in between… we know we must be able to withstand greater conditions and provide a realistic and cost-effective option wherever our products are used.